 FOOD + DINING

-Our culinary artisans will spoil you every day of your stay with three delicious farm-to-table meals made with love in our commercial kitchen.
+Our culinary artisans will spoil you every day of your stay with two delicious farm-to-table meals made with love in our commercial kitchen.
 The menu changes daily according to the harvest.
 Depending on when you book, your rate may not include prepared meals (Sunday through Tuesday).
 Wednesday through Saturday our culinary team will provide an in-casita breakfast and a delicious farm to table dinner in the Dining Room.

 For scheduled meals, take a seat in our communal dining room and engage in interesting conversation with every course.
 Be sure to save room for dessert.
 You haven’t lived until you’ve tasted our homemade apple pies, lemon bars, peach cobblers and pear tarts.

 Many of our recipes have been handed down to us by Carol Steele, the Scottsdale foodie who founded and served as proprietor of our inn until we assumed ownership and management in 2016.
 Carol’s creative touch can also be seen everywhere you look.
 Lampshades, birdhouses and your dinner plate, for example, bear her folk art designs.

 Please note: We do not have a liquor license.
 Wine, beer and liquor is not furnished nor is it available for purchase at The Inn.
 However, you are more than welcome to bring your own and plenty of it.
 Please plan ahead and BYOB.